 The standards, appropriately named the COMMON CORE STATE STANDARDS, were released in June 2010, and every State was encouraged to adopt these standards and agree to create curriculum in support of them.
 Connecticut adopted the Common Core State Standards on July 7, 2010 -- and public school districts throughout the state have been working with state officials to develop curriculum in support of those standards.
 To date, 46 states have adopted the Common Core State Standards (also known as CCSS).

 The Common Core State Standards are a set of research-based, globally competitive K-12 expectations for English language arts and mathematics.

 A great deal of information has been prepared to help parents, staff, and members of the community understand the details surrounding the CCSS and the work that continues to be done on this exciting new initiative.
-Please click on the yellow box above to learn more about the CCSS.
+Please click on the logo (upper right) to learn more about the CCSS.